PapaSimons/Randy/README.md

 At the end of the installation you will have to reboot.
 If everything goes well, you can go to a computer or mobile browser on a device thats connected to the same wifi as Randy and type: [http://randy/](http://randy/) into the search bar and it will load Randy.

-**Note on DACs** - Randy installation is currently set to a USB DAC, if you have an i2s HAT DAC or something else you can follow the manufacturer instructions to set it up on raspberry pi OS.
-[Here is a great tutorial for alloboss](https://howtohifi.com/how-to-set-up-allo-boss-dac-hat-headless-raspberry-pi/)
+**Note on DACs** - Randy installation is currently set to a USB DAC, if you have an i2s HAT DAC or something else you can follow the manufacturer instructions to set it up on raspberry pi OS, or the one in the [wiki page](https://github.com/PapaSimons/Randy/wiki#i2s-dacs), and [here is a great tutorial for alloboss](https://howtohifi.com/how-to-set-up-allo-boss-dac-hat-headless-raspberry-pi/)

 **On Other Linux devices**